 We haven’t put a lot of detail on how to get to Chiang Mai itself since there are a number of travel routes you might take, depending on where you are originating from.

 Assuming you land at Chiang Mai airport (as we did the last time we visited), it’s a relatively easy trip into the city or old town.
+And so check out the flight options into Chiang Mai through Skyscanner.
 The options are below but it’s also worth checking with your hotel or accommodation if they offer a free transfer service, as many do.

 Taxi: There is a prominent taxi booth in the arrival hall where you can book a taxi into the city to your accommodation.
 There are two options – both meter or ‘airport taxi’, both of which usually end up costing about 150 THB (4 GBP)